The Illusion of Immediate Solutions

 Immediate technical success does not confirm threshold correctness.

-Threshold correctness requires evaluation of:
+Threshold correctness requires evaluation of structure, force, time, and long-term stability.

-If irreversible treatment is placed before structural threshold convergence, escalation is premature and structural reserve is consumed unnecessarily.
+If irreversible treatment is placed before threshold convergence, escalation is premature and structural reserve is consumed unnecessarily.

 If irreversible treatment is delayed after threshold convergence, instability compounds and collapse becomes more destructive.